-This condition imposes a requirement on the average of the agents' projection matrices, which depend directly on the relative bearing vectors between the agents and the target.
+By replacing the measurement model \eqref{eqn:time_varying_measurement_model_concretization} in \eqref{eqn:generic_geometric_condition}, the first condition imposed by \autoref{theorem:theorem_distributed_consensus_observer} becomes equivalent to the spatial excitation condition introduced by \cite{2024_ACC}, given by This condition imposes a requirement on the average of the agents' projection matrices, which depend directly on the relative bearing vectors between the agents and the target.
 Since each matrix $\vectg{\Pi}_{\vect{b}_i}$ has a null eigenvalue associated with its corresponding bearing vector, this condition quantifies the minimal amount of global information required along each direction to guarantee the exponential convergence of the observer.
 In other words, it imposes restrictions on the geometric configuration of the $N$ agents and the target, and encodes the idea that a wider angular separation between agents improves the conditioning of the estimation problem.
 Check the work by \cite{2024_ACC} for application examples of this condition in 2D space.

 By replacing \eqref{eqn:block_diagonal_projection_matrix} in \eqref{eqn:general_consensus_gain_condition} and noting that the orthogonal projection matrix $\vectg{\Pi}_{\vect{b}_i}$ is idempotent, such that the block-diagonal matrix also verifies $\vectg{\Pi}^2 = \vectg{\Pi}$, the second condition imposed by \autoref{theorem:theorem_distributed_consensus_observer} can also be simplified, leading to